mauriciompf/Huddle-Landing-Page-With-Alternating-Feature-Blocks-Master/README.md

 ### Useful resources

-- [Example resource 1](https://utopia.fyi/) - I was able to create custom fonts with responsive features thanks to this.
+- [Utopia](https://utopia.fyi/) - I was able to create custom fonts with responsive features thanks to this.

 ## Author